SquadDen/SquadDen.github.io/README.md

   + Start assignments early
   + utilize the TLC
 + Attend 10 events regarding tech
+  + Find out how to be automatically notified
+  + Ask peers in NSBE about upcoming events
+  + post the events on my LinkedIn
 + learn js.react
 ## How to contact me
 1. Email